Diana Abgar

 Diana Abgar (or Apcar; Դիանա Աբգար, 17 October 1859 – 8 July 1937) was a diaspora Armenian writer and humanitarian, who was appointed Honorary Consul to Japan of the short-lived First Republic of Armenia (1918-1920).
-She is the first Armenian woman diplomat and one of the first women to have ever been appointed in any diplomatic post in the twentieth century.
+She was the first female Armenian diplomat and one of the first women to have ever been appointed in any diplomatic post in the twentieth century.

 Life

 Diana Agabeg (Agabegian), whose baptismal name was Gayane, was born in Rangoon, British Burma (today Yangon, Myanmar) on 17 October 1859.
 Her father was an Armenian from New Julfa, Iran who migrated to South East Asia.
 Diana Apcar's mother Avet was from the Tateos Avetum family from Shiraz, a city in south-central Iran.
 Diana was the youngest of seven children in the family.
 Apcar was raised in Calcutta and received her education in a local convent school.
 Diana Apcar became fluent in English, Armenian, and Hindustani.

-She married Apcar Michael Apcar, a descendant of the house of Apcar of New Julfa, the same area where Apcar's maternal family, the Aghabegians, originated from as well.
+Apcar married Michael Apcar, a descendant of the house of Apcar of New Julfa, the same area where Apcar's maternal family, the Aghabegians, originated from as well.
 The Apcar family became successful tradesmen and merchants all around South-East Asia.
 They became especially successful in the import-export business of shellac lacquer pearls.
 In 1891, Diana and her husband moved to Japan to found and expand the family business.
 They eventually had 5 children, of which only 3 survived.
 At the age of sixty-seven, Apcar was experiencing numerous physical problems, such as failing eyesight, hearing loss, and arthritis.
 These health issues led to her death on the morning of 8 July 1937 in Yokohama.
 She was buried in cemetery for foreigners beside her husband and is currently being taken care of by the Society of Armenian-Japanese Friendship which is based in Tokyo.

 Diplomatic career

 When the Republic of Armenia gained independence on 28 May 1918, Armenia was not recognized by any international state.
-Yet in 1920, through Apcar's efforts, Japan became one of the first nations to recognize the new republic's independence.
+Yet in 1920, through Apcar's efforts, Japan became the first nation to recognize the new republic's independence.
 Out of respect to her efforts, Hamo Ohanjanyan, who was then the Foreign Minister of the Republic, appointed Diana Apcar Honorary Consul to Japan.
 This made her the first Armenian woman diplomat and one of the first women appointed in any diplomatic post in the twentieth century.
 However, after the fall of the First Republic of Armenia in the same year 1920, her post was abruptly terminated.